sentryco/SplitViewKit/README.md

 - Figure out sidebar header height on macos
 - Add animation for sidebar visibility toggling macos
 - Remove default styling for list items in detaillist macos
+- There is a horizontal padding issue for sidebar for macos

 ## Future improvements: